Sausage and Curly Kale Chowder

-Rarely now a days does a book come up for review that is as gorgeous as this one.
-A hard cover cookbook with countless mouthwatering photos, one after another.
+Rarely nowadays does a book come up for review that is as gorgeous as this one.
+A hardcover cookbook with countless mouthwatering photos, one after another.
 A true love of Great Homemade Soups was poured into this cookbook.
+The Sausage and Curly Kale Chowder was what really caught my eye!

 This hearty soup that we chose is definitely a meal in a bowl and in the winter months that is what I love the most.
 Something nutritious and delicious to feed my family.